 The field staff of the 14 statistical offices of the federal states comprises about 1 800 interviewers.
-All information should be collected by face-to-face interviews (CAPI, about 73% of all interviews).
+All information should be collected by face-to-face interviews (CAPI, about 76.8% of all interviews).
 Households that cannot be contacted by the interviewers (three attempts) or refuse face-to-face interviews are sent a questionnaire by post and a hotline is offered.
-About 23% of the respondents give a written response.
+20.8% of the respondents give a written response.
 Besides these collection methods a hotline for telephone interviews is offered.
-The share of telephone interviews comes to 4%.
+The share of telephone interviews comes to 2.4%.
 It is permissible for one person (18 years or older) to give answers for other household members.

-In 2010 25.6% of the interviews of persons 15-74 years old were carried out by proxy.
+In 2012 26.1% of the interviews of persons 15-74 years old were carried out by proxy.

-The response rate in 2010 was 97.5%.
+The response rate in 2012 was 98.2%.

-- 2006: Implementation of the wave approach - 2007: Questionnaire changed to better capture ILO employment. - 2008: Questionnaire further changed to match more closely the EU-LFS operational guidelines for the definition of labour status. - 2009: Respondents registered at the public employment office, but not looking for employment, are no longer classified as job seekers.
+- 2006: Implementation of the wave approach - 2007: Questionnaire changed to better capture ILO employment. - 2008: Questionnaire further changed to match more closely the EU-LFS operational guidelines for the definition of labour status. - 2009: Respondents registered at the public employment office, but not looking for employment, are no longer classified as job seekers. - 2012: The full sample is used for the EU-LFS data collection.